 If you wish, we'll mail you a personalized trip plan and the individual route schedules you'll need.
 Or pick up maps and schedules at your nearby DART Transit Center, local public library, Chamber of Commerce or City Hall.
 More information is available at the DART store, located at Akard Station in downtown Dallas at DART headquarters at Pacific and Akard (Monday through Friday from 7:30 a.m. to 5:30 p.m.).

 Be at your stop and prepared to board three to five minutes before your bus is due to arrive.
 Before boarding the bus, double-check the route number and name displayed above the driver's windshield.
 If you're not sure it's the right bus, just ask the driver.

 Exact cash or change or a DART pass are acceptable fares.
-The base two-hour pass is $2.50 (one-way trip, cash-only fare on buses only, no pass issued).
+The single-ride local fare is $2.50 (one-way trip, cash-only fare on buses only, no pass issued).
 The Fare Information Page lists prices for various options.

 If you have a Day Pass Voucher, please present the voucher to your first bus operator for validating.
 On any subsequent bus trips, swipe the voucher through the farebox.
 Day Pass Vouchers are valid for the date they are validated through 3 a.m. the following day.